top of page

 All data has been analyzed and three manuscript are drafted, with two of them being ready for submission to journal.

-• Eliasson, M. â€‹Interpretation and Implementation: Victim Advocates’ Perceptions and Experiences Working with Marsy’s Law
+• Eliasson, M. â€‹Interpretation and Implementation: Victim Advocates’ Perceptions and Experiences Working with Marsy’s Law (under review)

 • Eliasson, M. Challenges and Barriers Faced by Victim Advocates